electroniceel/io-protection-notes/power-shunt/README.md

 The trace shows the AC coupled 1.8V rail.

-After the contact chatter you see the small output cap of the lab PSU discharge and afterwards the two regulators fighting each other.
+After the contact chatter you see the small output cap of the lab PSU discharge and afterwards the two regulators fighting each other until the lab PSU gives up and changes to CC mode.
 The voltage curve differs vastly between my different lab PSUs models, this supports this conclusion.

 #### Cap touch